fiskaltrust/interface-doc/doc/appendix-de-kassensichv/operation-modes/SCD/swissbit-cloud.md

 ### Client registration

-The Swissbit Cloud-SCU is limited to a single client registration.
+The Swissbit Cloud-SCU is limited to a single client registration (only one queue can be registered at the TSE).
 Possible [rollout scenarios](https://docs.fiskaltrust.cloud/docs/posdealers/rollout-doc/middleware#rollout-scenarios) are limited to those cases in which exact one queue is operated per SCU.

 ## SCU